pedroduarten9/littlejohn/README.md

 # Overview

-This application is a ficticious brokerage service where users hold a portfolio of stocks
+This application is a fictitious brokerage service where users hold a portfolio of stocks

 ## Docs